ivpn/ivpn.net/src/content/pages/knowledgebase/general/socks5-proxy-service.md

 1. Click on the extension icon in the toolbar again and select `Manage Containers` and select the container you just created

-1. Click on the link at the bottom `Advanced proxy settings`, enter the proxy address as shown in the instructions at the beginning of this article, and click `Apply to container`
+1. Click on the link at the bottom `Advanced proxy settings`, enter the proxy address (e.g. `socks://socks5.nl8.gw.ivpn.net:1080` or `socks://socks5.sg1.gw.ivpn.net:1080`) and click `Apply to container`

 1. Open a new tab in this container by selecting the extension icon and selecting the container name and navigate to [DNSleaktest.com](https://www.dnsleaktest.com) to verify that the VPN traffic is exiting in the location you configured